 Trained sexual and gender-based misconduct advisor (SGBM advisor): The SGBM Advisor is a Skidmore Community staff or faculty member appointed by the Dean of Students and Vice President for Student Affairs who is trained to support the Reporting Individual or Responding Student.
 A current list of trained SGBM advisors is maintained online.

-Advisor of choice: Both the Reporting Individual and Responding Student may elect to be accompanied
+Advisor of choice: Both the Reporting Individual and Responding Student may elect to be accompanied by

-consulting with, and providing support to the Reporting Individual or Responding Student.
+with, and providing support to the Reporting Individual or Responding Student.

 An Advisor of Choice may not speak or communicate on behalf of the Reporting Individual or Responding Student.
 This includes but is not limited to in-person meetings, phone conversations, email, or any other forms of electronic or written communication.